Thailand in World War II: Military dictatorship

 Prior to Phibun's premiership, the Thai military led by Phibun as defence minister, and the civilian liberals led by Pridi Banomyong as foreign minister, worked together harmoniously for several years, but when Phibun became prime minister in December 1938 this co-operation broke down, and military domination became more overt.
 His regime soon developed some fascist characteristics.
 In early 1939 forty political opponents, both monarchists and democrats, were arrested, and after rigged trials eighteen were executed, the first political executions in Siam in over a century.
-Many others, among them Prince Damrong and Phraya Songsuradej, were exiled.
+Many others, among them Prince Damrong Rajanubhab and Phraya Songsuradet, were exiled.
 Phibun launched a demagogic campaign against the Chinese business class.
 Chinese schools and newspapers were closed, and taxes on Chinese businesses increased.

-Phibun and Luang Wichitwathakan, the government's ideological spokesman, copied the propaganda techniques used by Hitler and Mussolini to build up the cult of the leader.
+Phibun and Luang Wichitwathakan, the government's ideological spokesman, copied the propaganda techniques used by Adolf Hitler and Benito Mussolini to build up the cult of the leader.
 Aware of the power of mass media, they used the government's monopoly on radio broadcasting to shape popular support for the regime.
 Popular government slogans were constantly aired on the radio and plastered on newspapers and billboards.
 Phibun's picture was also to be seen everywhere in society, while portraits of the ex-monarch King Prajadhipok, an outspoken critic of the autocratic regime, were banned.
 At the same time Phibun passed a number of authoritarian laws which gave the government the power of almost unlimited arrest and complete press censorship.
 During the Second World War, newspapers were instructed to print only good news emanating from Axis sources, while sarcastic comments about the internal situation were banned.